jaspershen/metID/README.md

 ## About

-`metID` is a R packge which is used for metabolite identification based on in-house database and public database based on accurate mass, rentention time and/or MS2 spectra.
+`metID` is a R packge which is used for metabolite identification based on in-house database and public database based on accurate mass (m/z), rentention time (RT) and/or MS2 spectra.

 <img src="man/figures/workflow_metid.jpg" align="middle" alt="" width = "80%"/>